Cider press. Own cider production business. How to make cider carbonated

 • a mixture of ethanol and gasoline in a ratio of 1:9.

-In the incarnation of a car, the structure accelerates easily up to 160 km / h with an acceleration of up to hundreds of 9 seconds.
-The covered path is 1315 km, and the consumption per hundred is 7.6 liters.
+In the guise of a car, the design easily accelerates to 160 km/h with acceleration to hundreds in 9 seconds.
+The covered distance is 1315 km, and the consumption per hundred is 7.6 liters.

 Dimensions